 A few days later I received a message to say that my kitchen stools were ready and would be delivered that afternoon.
 How exciting!
 I anticipated a truck pulling up in front of my house and all 3 stools being unloaded, but instead in true Jakarta form, a blue bajaj arrived and out jumped Pak Harry.
 Packed carefully within the bajaj were my bubble-wrapped kitchen stools.

 So to cut a long story short (hmm…maybe too late for that!) the following weekend we had our first big get-together at our house – people everywhere!
 And guess what?
 Like a magnet, my friends were all drawn to the kitchen bench, sipping their drinks, engaged in enthusiastic conversation.
+My friend told me to check out Topsco whenever I wanted a new counter, but I don’t think we’ll need one for a few years.
 Looking across the counter, I felt a wave of happiness.
 Oh… and any guesses as to where the men were?
 Of course!
 Outside, drink in hand, around the barbie (BBQ).
 You can’t get more Aussie than that!

 If you are thinking about having some furniture made, consider the following:

 Only use a craftsperson who has been recommended to you (for recommendations of other craftpersons, check out our post on Jl.
 Kemang Timur)

 Once you agree on a price, make sure you receive written confirmation of the quote.
 It is likely that you will be asked to pay a deposit towards the total cost (20 – 50%) and ensure you agree on a time frame

 Timber must be dried properly before being used – check with the craftsperson whether the timber has been kiln/oven dried.
 Although this will mean that the quoted price will be a bit more expensive, there will be less likelihood that your furniture will warp or crack and therefore you will have it to enjoy for much longer